How-to-Keep-Learning-Technical-Skills-On-The-Job-Once-You-Become-a-Manager-1

 Whether it’s a new language or library, or a new methodology like Scrum or Agile, there’s always something new to learn.

 Experiment with some new technologies or techniques that might be useful for any upcoming projects, and when you find something you like, share it with your team.
 A (low pressure) deadline, like a team meeting, is a good motivator to learn something new.
-As Judah Anthony, Codecademy’s Engineering Manager, explains, this is a great way to reinforce your own knowledge.
+As Judah Anthony, Codecademy’s Senior Director of Engineering, explains, this is a great way to reinforce your own knowledge.

 “Pick a topic, whether it’s a new tech you want to push or a best practice like API design.
 Create a blog post, lightning talk, or brown bag to teach about that topic, and use that as an opportunity to learn/study/research the latest on the topic yourself.”